pnsaeta/p064/docs/PR-Ideas.md

 ## Percolation

+Imagine starting with a square sheet of aluminum and drilling holes at random positions through the sheet.
+For a small number of holes, the sheet will hold together.
+As the mean density of holes increases, however, the structural integrity of the sheet will eventually be compromised and there will no longer remain a path from one side to other without leaving metal.
+Or consider filling a cardboard cylinder with marbles and attempting to pass an electrical current from the metallic bottom to the top.
+No current will pass.
+Now selectively replace individual glass marbles with identically sized metal spheres.
+At some point, the conductivity will jump from zero to a finite value.
+These are but two examples of percolation thresholds.
+Such systems have interesting behavior as the density of holes or of conducting spheres approaches the percolation threshold and lend themselves to simulation.

 ## Electromagnetism

 One can use a finite-difference time-domain (FDTD) approach to simulate time-dependent electromagnetic fields, such as optical waves.